Jana-Marie/USB-PD-Firmware/docs/console_config.md

 The preferred voltage may be set to any value for programmable power supplies.
 This means uncommon voltages may be set, e.g. 13.8 V.  Few non-programmable power supplies offer such a voltage.
-To ensure a Sink configured this way can still work with as many power supplies as possible, it is possible to configure a closed range of acceptable voltages:
+To ensure a Sink configured this way can still work with as many power supplies as possible, the Sink can be configured with a range of acceptable voltages over which it may request a fixed supply PDO if the preferred voltage is not available:

     PDBS) set_v 13800
-    PDBS) set_vrange 11000 16000
+    PDBS) set_vrange 12000 16000
     PDBS) get_cfg
     status: valid
     flags: (none)
     v: 13.80 V
-    vmin: 11.00 V
+    vmin: 12.00 V
     vmax: 16.00 V
     i: 2.25 A